Historic car park usage ¶

 By: jw35 on May 15, 2018, 4:03 p.m.

 Our primary focus is on maintaining a real-time data processing platform, but we do maintain a historical record of the data we process.
 I'm currently working on a Web-based API that will make some of this historical data available for reuse.
-To give the current draft API a workout I've used our car park occupancy data to see if the removal of the £1/day charge for using the park-and-Ride from 1 April this year car parks had lead to an increase in usage.
+To give the current draft API a workout I've used our car park occupancy data to see if the removal of the £1/day charge for using the Park-and-Ride ar parks from 1 April this year had lead to an increase in usage.

 Here's a quick-and-dirty graph of total parked-car-hours Monday-Friday for the Babraham Road car park:

 It's fairly clear that usage has gone up since 1 April.
 Much the same is visible in this graph for Trumpington:

 though the effect isn't as marked.
 That could be because Trumpingdon in now routinely reaching capacity mid-week:

 Given that it also hit capacity in the runup to last Christmas even with a charge it looks as though this Christmas is going to be busy too.